cruzgerman216/2023-code-labs-be-notes/C15-Base-API-Part-2/notes.md

 Test in postman.
 Be sure to login first because these requests need a token

+**Warm Up**
+Need a warm up?
+Go through the notes step by step and if you have any questions, ask your Code Coach!

 ## Full Stack Project

 [Click here to see project requirements](../projects/FS-project.md)